-For both normal and in year, applications can only be considered under one of the faith based criterion of a voluntary aided school's oversubscription criteria where the applicant has completed and submitted the schools Supplementary Information Form (SIF).
-These are available from the school and must be returned direct to the school not Pupil Services and not as an attachment to your eAdmissions applications.
-Where a SIF is not received the application can only be considered under the non faith criterion.
+For both normal and in year, applications can only be considered under any of the faith based criterion for voluntary aided school where the applicant has completed and submitted the named school's own Supplementary Information Form (SIF).

+A SIF is available from the named school and can usually be downloaded from their website.
+The form must be returned direct to the school not Pupil Services and not as an attachment to an application via the eAdmissions portal.

+Where a common application (CAF) for a school that uses SIF for oversubscription purposes is received but no SIF is submitted the application can only be considered under the non faith criterion.